The Harrogate Club: History

+The Club appointed its first female president, Fiona Movley MBE and its first female honorary secretary, Catherine Wormald on 23 April 2024.

 Artefacts on display in the club house

 The Club displays a number of marble busts and paintings from the Mercer Art Gallery under a 2016 agreement with Harrogate Borough Council, and other artefacts, which are shown to the public regularly as part of tours provided for Heritage Open Days.

 Membership

 Membership is open to both men and women.
 Membership categories include, full membership, country membership and young members' membership.
 In return for an annual fee members are entitled to a number of benefits including the ability to entertain friends and guests, attendance at a programme of social events and admission to selected reciprocal clubs.

 Notable former members of The Harrogate Club include, Titus Salt, English industrialist and philanthropist; Samson Fox, Engineer, Industrialist and philanthropist; Cuthbert Broderick, British architect, as well as Ferdinand de Rothschild.
 The late Harrogate historian and writer Malcolm Neesam (d.2022) was an honorary member from the 1990s, and the club's dining room has been named after him: The Malcolm Neesam Dining Room.